tier4/caret_doc/docs/visualization/path/message_flow.md

 # Message flow

-The function `message_flow()` can visualizes message dependencies throughout the system.
-You can confirm latency of the target path.
+`message_flow()` function visualizes how input messages are received to nodes and output messages are transmitted to next nodes.
+You can confirm bottleneck of response in your application.

 ```python
 from caret_analyze.plot import message_flow